rmw874/Music-Emotion-Classification/README.md

 # Music-Emotion-Classification
-Classification of emotions in music using a Kaggle Dataset
+Classification of emotions in music using data (in the form of 5 second .wav files) from a Kaggle Dataset.